Jordanmarshall2510/CS4125-System-Analysis-and-Design/README.md

 The user will be able to change multiple conditions for the simulation, that would include conditions like weather, time, season, average energy spent by one family home and more.
 This will allow the user to play around with the simulation and see how that impacts the simulated city.

+The results will be displayed in a graph form where the user can see how the electricity consumption and generation change over time.
+They will be able to visualize only certain energy consumption and generators if needed.

+We will be developing our project on Windows and Mac platforms and these will be officially supported by our team.

 ## Project Roles
 | Role | Description  | Designated Team Member |